KenKundert/why-invest-in-bitcoin/README.rst

 kids to secure all their futures.

 In addition I recommend shifting excessive cash holdings into Bitcoin.
-Don't believe the CPI lie, cash is losing value at a rate of 5% per year.
+Don't believe the CPI myth, cash is losing value at a rate of 5% per year.